University graduates bring fresh ideas, new knowledge and enthusiasm to the South Australian Public Sector.

 - Have completed a qualification as per the requirement of the agency graduate program, which will specify the relevant discipline and whether post-graduate qualifications are considered

-- Participate in an assessment of verbal, numeric and abstract ability if required to demonstrate job suitability
+- Participate in an assessment of verbal, numeric and abstract ability

 - Undertake vocational qualification training requirements

 - Undertake training and professional development activities as per the contract of training and training plan